scrapy/scrapy/docs/topics/leaks.rst

 ties the response lifetime to the requests' one, and that would definitely cause memory leaks.

-Let's see how we can discover which one is the nasty spider (without knowing it a-priori, of course) by using the ``trackref`` tool.
+Let's see how we can discover the cause (without knowing it a-priori, of course) by using the ``trackref`` tool.

 After the crawler is running for a few minutes and we notice its memory usage